ThePurpleJedi/project-mercurys/README.md

 #### Features:

-* Uses a custom encryption-decryption algorithm [developed by myself]
+* Uses a custom encryption-decryption algorithm [developed by myself] (this is not meant to be secure, not by a long shot haha)
 * Uses multi-threading to simultaneously read and write messages
 * Users can send and receive files
 * Works on a LAN connection [as of yet]